 The EU AI Act was passed by the European Parliament in 2024 after extensive negotiations and stakeholder consultations.

-To comply, organizations must classify AI systems by risk, ensure transparency, conduct conformity assessments, and maintain documentation.
+To comply, organisations must classify AI systems by risk, ensure transparency, conduct conformity assessments, and maintain documentation.